NREL/sensor-impact-evaluation-and-verification/README.md

 The users need to prepare the data themselves only when the “technical_route” is “user_defined_analysis”.
 If “technical_route” is “general_guidance”, the module will provide an automatic download of simulation data, so the users do not need to prepare simulation data.
 Please contact Liang.Zhang@nrel.gov if there is any download issues.

 ## Modules
-The base.py and sensor_impact_FDD.py provide modules to realize sensor impact evaluations.
+The sensor_impact_FDD.py provide modules to realize sensor impact evaluations.
 This repo contains three sub-classes that realize three modules used for sensor impact evaluation in FDD.

 ### Module 1: Sensor Selection Analysis
 Sub-Class Name: sensor_selection_analysis